JustWhit3/key-manager/README.md

 - [**Password management**](#password-manager-state): a password storage tool to safely lock information about given accounts (ex: platform, password, username, etc...).
 See the [corresponding paragraph](#how-passwords-are-protected) of this README for further information about how passwords are protected.
 - [**Password creation**](#password-generator-state): a tool to generate strong passwords based on several requirements chosen by the user (upper/lower letters only, length, etc...).

-All the app files are saved into an hidden directory `~/.key-manager_files` created at the beginning of the first app run.
+All the passwords are saved into an hidden directory `~/.key-manager_files` created at the beginning of the first app run.

 All contributions are more than welcome.
 Before contributing, please look at the [contributing file](https://github.com/JustWhit3/key-manager/blob/main/CONTRIBUTING.md) and pick one of the [todo items](#todo) of the list.
 To propose ideas post something in the [discussion page](https://github.com/JustWhit3/key-manager/discussions).